Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

   --alfresco.reindex.toTime=202104180000
 ```

-> **Note:** Additional use cases for this application will be covered in the [Indexing](Indexing) section. @martin is this below??
+> **Note:** Additional use cases for this application will be covered in the [Indexing](Indexing) section.
+Section to be added on another page.

-## Alfresco Live Indexing app
+### Alfresco Live Indexing app

+@engineering can you please provide me with more of an intro of what this does and also what the property file called that is being used here also? cheers.

 The Alfresco Live Indexing app requires a working Alfresco ActiveMQ service, Alfresco Shared FileStore service, and the Elasticsearch server.

-The table below lists the main configuration properties that can be specified through the Spring @martin should this be Boot? configuration capabilities.
+The table below lists the main configuration properties that can be specified through the Spring Boot configuration capabilities.

 |Property|Description|
 |--------|-----------|